asanchezRay/afasiaApp/README.md

 All communication between layers follows a strict dependency rule: higher layers may reference lower layers, but lower layers must not have direct dependencies on higher layers, ensuring a clean separation of concerns and improved maintainability.

-## 📐 Design Patterns and Development Rules
+## 📐 Development Rules and Practices

-AfasiaApp implements several design patterns and follows specific development rules to ensure code quality, maintainability, and scalability:
+AfasiaApp follows specific development rules and best practices to ensure code quality, maintainability, and scalability:

-### Design Patterns
+### Architectural Patterns

 1. **Repository Pattern**:
    - Implemented in the `AfasiaDatabase` class that centralizes all data access operations
    - Provides an abstraction over SQLite database operations
    - Facilitates separation between business logic and data access

-2. **Model-View (MV) Pattern**:
+2. **Model-View-Controller (MVC) Concepts**:
    - Views (Screens) are separated from data models
    - Models (`paciente.class.dart`, `fonoaudiologo.class.dart`, etc.) encapsulate data and provide methods to manipulate them
-   - Views are only responsible for presenting information
+   - Controller logic handles interactions between views and models

+3. **Singleton Pattern**:
+   - Applied in the database implementation to ensure a single instance
+   - Database connections are managed through a single access point
+   - Prevents multiple database connections and ensures data consistency

+4. **Factory Method Pattern**:
+   - Used in question controllers to create different types of questions
+   - The `_setQuestion()` method in controllers acts as a factory that produces questions based on difficulty level
+   - Encapsulates the creation logic and provides a consistent interface

+### Development Practices

-3. **Reusable Components**:
+1. **Reusable UI Components**:
    - Implementation of custom reusable widgets in the `components/` folder
    - Examples: `rounded_button.dart`, `rounded_input_field.dart`, `gender_selector.dart`
    - Promotes UI consistency and reduces code duplication

-4. **Dependency Injection**:
+2. **Service Organization**:
    - Use of external dependencies through Flutter's package system
    - Centralized service initialization in `main.dart`